myypo/compass.nvim/README.md

             relative_goto = 50,
             absolute_goto = 100,
         },
-        -- Interactions that happen earlier than the cooldown won't be taken into accont when calculating marks' weights cooldown_seconds = 60,
+        -- Interactions that happen earlier than the cooldown won't be taken into account when calculating marks' weights cooldown_seconds = 60,
     },
 }